otsojm/Portfolio/README.md

 ## Welcome to otsojm's Portfolio

-- 👋 I’m Otso Metsäportti aka otsojm and I'm currently studying Information technology at Haaga-Helia University of Applied Sciences (BBA) and in my free time I’m also really passionate to learn more about that field.
+- 👋 I’m Otso Metsäportti aka otsojm.
-- 👀 I’m interested in software development and cloud services.
+- 👀 I’m interested in Software Development and Cloud Services.
-- 🌱 I’m currently learning more about subjects like Java, React.js, Node.js, AWS and starting with Python, for example.
+- 🌱 I’m currently learning more about subjects like **Javascript, AWS, Python, ERP, EDI/E-invoicing, for example.**
-- 💞️ I am starting the last year with my studies: last courses during January-May, internship around May-September (currently working as a Junior Developer at Apix Messaging Oy) and writing thesis at the end of the year.
+- 💞️ Thesis student at Haaga-Helia University of Applied Sciences (BBA/Information Technology), Junior Developer at Apix Messaging Oy and in my free time I’m also really passionate to learn more.
 - 📫 You can reach me at my:
   - [LinkedIn](https://fi.linkedin.com/in/otso-metsaportti)

 Below you can find every project I have published at this point.
 I have a few more underway.
 I have been keeping myself busy: I am currently one year ahead with my               studies compared to my peers and also I am working full-time.

-🏫 GPA 4.40 from all studies and 4.75 from Software development courses.
+🏫 GPA 4.42 from all studies and 4.75 from Software development courses.

 ### Files